preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 General
 ---------
-Here you can set colors for the default navigationbar and for the navigation bar used in MS Teams.
+Here you can set colors for the default navigation bar and for the navigation bar used in MS Teams.

 .. image:: workplace-navigation-settings-general.png

 Mega Menu
 ----------
-These settings are available for the Mega Menu, for the default menu and the Mega Menu used in MS Teams.
+These settings are available for the default Mega Menu, and for the Mega Menu used in MS Teams.

 .. image:: workplace-navigation-settings-mega-menu.png